THE DOVER WAR MEMORIAL PROJECT

 Marsh, R. V.

-Ronald Victor Marsh was a Steward's Boy in the Merchant Navy.
-He was 19 when he was killed on 21 May 1940 during the enemy bombing of the hospital ship "Maid of Kent".
+Ronald Victor Marsh was a Steward's Boy, Merchant Navy.
+He was 19 when he was killed on 21 May 1940 during the enemy bombing of the hospital ship "Maid of Kent"

-He is commemorated on the Tower Hill Memorial in London, United Kingdom.
+He is commemorated on the Tower Hill Memorial, London.
+Panel 66

 "Always in our thoughts - Mum, Dad, Brothers and Sister, also Uncle Elias"